Peugeot: Bicycles

 Peugeot also produced bicycles starting in 1882 in Beaulieu, France (with ten Tour de France wins between 1903 and 1983), followed by motorcycles and cars in 1889.
 In the late 1980s Peugeot sold the North American rights to the Peugeot bicycle name to ProCycle, a Canadian company which also sold bicycles under the CCM and Velo Sport names.
 The European rights were briefly sold to Cycleurope S.A., returning to Peugeot in the 1990s.
 Today, the Peugeot bicycle brand name remains within the Cycleurope S.A. portfolio.

 Kitchen- and table-service equipment

 As of 2021, the separate Peugeot-family-owned firm Peugeot Saveurs, previously named PSP Peugeot, continues to make and market pepper grinders, salt grinders, corkscrews for wine bottles, cutlery, tableware, and other kitchen- and table-service equipment.

+The company has produced household mills since the 19th century.
+Its first coffee mill, the R model, was launched in 1840, followed by large cast-iron grocers’ mills in 1855.Peugeot introduced the Z model table pepper mill in 1874, which remains in production.In the early 21st century, the firm developed patented mechanisms tailored to different spices, including a chilli pre-chopper and a grinder for moist Guérande salt (2003), the adjustable “u’Select” grind system (2004), and a ceramic mechanism to process wet sea salt without clogging (2014).

+The product range has expanded to include coffee grinders, nutmeg mills, chilli grinders, and spice mills for seeds such as flax or sesame, as well as wine accessories such as corkscrews, decanters, champagne coolers, and vacuum pumps.Peugeot Saveurs also manufactures glazed ceramic ovenware under the “Appolia” brand line.

+Production remains centered in Quingey, in the Franche-Comté region of France, where most of its mills are manufactured.The firm has been awarded the French Entreprise du Patrimoine Vivant (Living Heritage Company) label in recognition of its traditional expertise.Peugeot Saveurs reports annual production of more than two million mills and exports to over 80 countries.The company employs around 185 people, most of them at the Quingey facility.Its grinding mechanisms are typically covered by a lifetime guarantee, while the mill bodies carry multi-year warranties.